paidi/paidi.github.io/_posts/2015-06-29-scotdeeplearn.md

 All the talks were excellent: the organisers (<a href="http://homepages.inf.ed.ac.uk/amos/">Amos Storkey</a> and <a href="http://homepages.inf.ed.ac.uk/s1060594/">Krzysztof Geras</a>) deserve credit for putting together such a strong program.
-Here, I'll focus on the ones that seem closest to my current interests.
+I seem to have more notes for the talks which are closer to my own interests, so go into more details on those in the summaries below.

 #### Deep Gaussian Processes